2 x Best Overall Winner

 'It Is What It Is' — published 2013

 Thomas' story recalls the mental brutality of solitary confinement at the hands of the SA Defence Force and warns of the dangers of myopic and dogmatic religious convictions.
-But the book is much more than that, it generously shares the insights and wisdom personally given to him by his guru Ram Dass, one of the most beloved contemporary spiritual figures of our time.
+But his book is much more than that, it generously shares the insights and wisdom given to him personally by his guru Ram Dass, one of the most beloved contemporary spiritual figures of our time.

-The book is a rich compendium of practical wisdom, spiritual insight, and courageous tenacity that will uplift and enthral you.
+His book is a rich and uplifting compendium of practical wisdom, spiritual insight, and courageous tenacity.

 It Is What It Is — Grace through acceptance